Postgraduate Course: Scottish Art Since the 1960s: Practice and Debate (HIAR11066)

 |No Exam Information

-Think independently and self-reflectively, sometimes making connections between familiar and new ideas or material.
+- Think independently and self-reflectively, making original connections between familiar and new ideas or material.

-Research Skills: including use of appropriate methods to locate primary and secondary sources and works of visual art, but also forming research questions and pursuing them autonomously.
+- Develop a number of skills, particularly visual (including observation, description, interpretation, and presentation), research (including use of appropriate methods to locate primary and secondary sources and works of visual art, but also forming research.

 |Graduate Attributes and Skills